cinqict/jenkinsdev/blog1.md

 jenkins.save()
 ```

-And i've put the whole `init.groovy.d` directory in my image using COPY in the Dockerfile:
+And put the whole `init.groovy.d` directory in your image using COPY in the Dockerfile:

 ```dockerfile
 # Add groovy script to Jenkins hook